| HomeDownload

 the Doors framework like any other Device - ie. subject to booking

+and matching by the Controller.
 For MIDI, this would require writing a MIDI Input Device which streams

 MIDI messages in realtime, eg.